Request a housing review

-You will be told in a decision letter if you have a right to request a review of a decision or offer of accommodation we have made.
+You will be told in a decision letter if you have a right to request a review of a decision or offer of accommodation we have made and the deadline for submitting a review request.

-You must request a review within 21 days from being notified of our decision.
+You must request a review within the specified deadline.
 If you fail to request a review within the time limit without good cause, your request is likely to be refused.

 To request a review verbally or to see someone in person, you should contact your allocated caseworker using the contact details they have provided you.